grafana/terraform-provider-grafana/docs/resources/data_source_config_lbac_rules.md

 ### Required

 - `datasource_uid` (String) The UID of the datasource.
 - `rules` (String) JSON-encoded LBAC rules for the data source.
-Map of team IDs to lists of rule strings.
+Map of team UIDs to lists of rule strings.

 ### Read-Only